mjtiv/VADT/README.md

 **Last Update**: Feb 02, 2021
 **Creation Data**: May 27, 2018

-If you use VADT in your research work please cite the following paper https://www.nature.com/articles/s41598-021-83459-8.
+Please cite the following paper https://www.nature.com/articles/s41598-021-83459-8 when using VADT in your research work.

 ## Program Description